Complete convergence theorem for a two-level contact process: Block construction and proof of Theorem 1

 \section{Block construction and proof of Theorem 1}

-In this section we give a block construction argument which resembles Section I.2 of Liggett's 1999 book \cite{L99}.
+This part of the paper provides a block construction argument.
+The techniques we utilize have been present in the field for long, and they are available in the 1990 paper \cite{BG1990} and Section I.2 of Liggett's 1999 book \cite{L99}.
 The main result of this section, Theorem \ref{block_5}, gives equivalent conditions of survival of the process.

+Recall that superscripts seen next to stochastic processes indicate the initial configuration, as we stated before Theorem \ref{cc}.
+From now on, to simplify symbols involving the fleas, we may indicate only the sites initially occupied by fleas, and we omit the invariant measure regarding the animals.
+This is acceptable, since the measure of the animals does not influence the following proofs.
+For instance, we may use $B^B_t$ to denote the set occupied by fleas at time $t$ with the condition that the fleas occupy $B \subset \mathbb Z^d$ at time $0$, and we may use $B^{ T, D}_t$ for a dual process of fleas, with the condition that $B^T_0 = D$, etc.